fdch/puradata/README.md

 # Steps

 1. Create a template out of all patches inside specified File-Directory
-2. Translate using your prefered tool (Google toolkit, OmegaT, etc)
+2. Human Translate using your prefered tool (Google toolkit, OmegaT, etc)
-3. Integrate the translated back to Pd.
+3. Translate the patches back to Pd.

 # 1 : Create a Template